lallmon/coffee-porter/README.md

 # CoffeePorter

-All the CoffeeScript converters on Atom.io were either deprecated or janktastic, while this is very much a first version, it will convert your JS to CS using the ever awesome js2coffee.
+All the CoffeeScript converters on Atom.io were either deprecated or nonexistent.

+While this is very much a first version, it will convert your JS to CS using the ever awesome js2coffee.

 Pull requests gladly accepted.